 Retractor is a program for Retrograde Analysis chess problems.
-In retrograde analysis chess problems, one is given a position and asked to deduce some historical information about it, such as what the last n moves were, or where a particular piece was captured, etc. A large number of retrograde analysis problems can be found at the link above.
+In retrograde analysis chess problems, one is given a position and asked to deduce some historical information about it, such as what the last n moves were, or where a particular piece was captured, etc.

 To aid composers and solvers of retro problems, Retractor allows one to set up a position and play backwards from it.
 It checks for common illegalities to rule out many illegal moves.
 Retractor also has the capability to solve some retro problems of the "Last n moves?" variety.
 To determine legality of positions, Retractor detects conditions such as illegal checks and also calculates and uses a variety of information such as: